pk-man/objdump-shellcode-parser/README.md

-Parses bytes from objdump output and ets the shellcode an executable file.
+Parses bytes from objdump output and gets the shellcode an executable file.